Inducing Riesz and orthonormal bases in $L^2$ via composition operators: Inducing Bases via Composition Operators

-Now let $h$ be measure-preserving.
-It follows that $g_h=1$ almost everywhere and hence $h$ preserves the $L^2$ inner product.
-Using~\cite[Theorem 2.3]{Singh:BAMS19:81} we conclude that $C_h$ is surjective. \end{proof}

-\Cref{theorem:induced_onbases} demonstrates the impossibility of generating non-trivial orthonormal bases \emph{via} composition operators.
-Essentially, the problem here is the difficulty of conserving the orthonormality of the underlying basis.
-To see this, note, \eg, that for some $m \in \mathbb{N}$,
+\Cref{theorem:induced_onbases} demonstrates that non-trivial orthonormal bases cannot be generated by composition operators alone.
+Essentially, the problem here is the difficulty of preserving the orthonormality of the underlying basis.
+To see this, note, \eg, that for any $m \in \mathbb{N}$,

-Requiring that this equals 1 indeed poses a severe restriction on $h$, namely that $g_h=1$ almost everywhere.
-In \Cref{subsec:weighted_composition} we suggest remedying this by perturbation \emph{via} a weighted composition operator.

-For the completeness of our results. we conclude this section by the following remark on the possibility of generating frames of the form \eqref{eq:perturbed_comp}.